scikit-hep/awkward/docs-sphinx/user-guide/how-to-convert-arrow.md

 ak.to_parquet(ak_array, "/tmp/example.parquet")
 ```

-The [ak.from_parquet](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_parquet.html) function reads Parquet files as Awkward Arrays, with quite a few more options.
+The {func}`ak.from_parquet` function reads Parquet files as Awkward Arrays, with quite a few more options.
 Basic usage just gives you the Awkward Array back.

 ```{code-cell} ipython3
 ak.from_parquet("/tmp/example.parquet")